samuel-bustamante/togo-mcp/docs/make_intro.md

         <p class="footer__organism-sub">Research Organization of Information and Systems</p>
     </div>
 ```
+- Also add the link to each item.
+- Make sure all the links are alive and correct.

 **IMPORTANT!**
 - Make sure to follow the style of DBCLS's default CSS at https://dbcls.rois.ac.jp/style/default.css in the footer.
 - The footer should be center-aligned.